Table of Contents

 Every company wants to lower its selling cost and see a rise in its ROI.
 Similarly, every marketer will want to spend less and see a higher conversion rate.
 It is a well-established fact that user-generated content has a lower cost compared to a traditional advertisement.

-UGC costs 50% less and has a four times higher click-through rate, resulting in a 29% higher conversion rate.
+UGC costs 50% less and has a four times higher click-through rate, resulting in a 29% higher conversion rate, according to AdWeek.
 Therefore, UGC is the right choice to add to the marketing strategy if you want to see a rise in potential leads.

 5. Exposure and engagement

 Every brand wants to get exposure and reach out to customers in a short time.
 User-generated content is the best way to achieve this feat.
-According to a study, around 50% of the customers said they get brand awareness through UGC content instead of advertisements.
+According to a study, around 50% of the customers said they get brand awareness through UGC content instead of advertisements, says a Forrester report.

 The same goes for engagement; social media apps like Instagram, Twitter, or YouTube are a great way to keep your customers engaged with the brand.
-You can see at least a 50% rise in engagement level through UGC.
+You can see at least a 50% rise in engagement level through UGC, according to SalesForce.

 6. Impact on brands